This blog may contain affiliate links. Read our disclosure policy for more info.

 As you near Blenheim, you enter wine country and on this stretch of road, there are lots of wineries that may tickle your fancy.
 I suggest checking out Nautilus Estate at 26 Rapaura Road in Renwick, a small family-owned winery which offers a range of fantastic red and white wines.

 Just like the slower pace of life here, you might also want to take your time in Blenheim and stay the night.
 This is perfect if you want to go on a wine tour like this full-day wine tasting experience – which has round-trip transportation included, meaning you can get tipsy and not worry about having to drive!

 - Recommended length of time: 1 – 2 days

 - Highlights: Kahurangi National Park, Tahunanui Beach, The Coast Track in Abel Tasman National Park, Kaiteriteri Beach

-This is a popular road trip for Lord of the Rings fans as Kahurangi National Park on this route is home of Dimrill Dale and Moria in the Fellowship of the Ring.
+This is a popular road trip for Lord of the Rings fans, as Kahurangi National Park on this route is home to Dimrill Dale and Moria in the Fellowship of the Ring!
 In fact, I suggest stopping at the national park and completing one of the many walking tracks there.

-This epic road trip starts in Nelson and follows the coast.
-I highly recommend you stop off at one of the many beaches along the way.
-Beaches worth seeing are Tahunanui Beach for its white sands and gentle waves as well as The Glen and Cable Bay.
+This epic road trip starts in Nelson and follows along the coast.
+There are lots of fantastic sandy beaches which are well worth stopping by, including Tahunanui Beach (amazing white sand), The Glen, and Cable Bay.

 10. Queen Charlotte Drive